sbhattacharyay/nims/README.md

 Brain Injury Motion Sensing (BIMS) Project

+NOTE: Running MATLAB scripts will require installation of the Financial Toolbox.

 Johns Hopkins University

 This project is licensed under the terms of the MIT license.